jacobheric/youbrew-flex/readme.txt

 1. Create db schema.
 You can try playing with the hibernate.hbm2ddl.auto propery in app-config.xml or run the ddl script in this folder.
 Make sure you update the db credentials in jdbc.properties.

-2. In the project root, run:  mvn install;
+2. In the project root, run:  mvn install

 3. In ./java-web run: mvn jetty:run-war